micksle/KPI_Chores/4th term/Database systems/README.md

 - Lecturer: Szeged Iryna Vasylivna <br>
 - Practitioner: Bespala Olga Mykolayivna <br>

 The discipline consists of `7 labouratory works` and `2 modular control work`.
-All of them are represented in this folder
+Control works were performed in Google documents, so they are not presented in this folder, but all other works are presented here.